SorenTech/code-of-ethics/README.md

 *Commentary: A reasonable handling and administration charge may be added, with the knowledge and understanding of the client, as a percentage to all reimbursable items, billable to a client, that pass through the designer/developer’s account.*

 **Rule 3.504**
-Designers and Developers do not undertake speculative work or proposals (spec work) in which a client requests work without providing compensation and without developing a professional relationship that permits the designer/developer sufﬁcient access to the client to provide a responsible recommendation.
+Designers and Developers shall not undertake speculative work or proposals (spec work) in which a client requests work without providing compensation and without developing a professional relationship that permits the designer/developer sufﬁcient access to the client to provide a responsible recommendation.

 **Rule 3.505**
 Designers and Developers shall not retain any kickbacks, hidden discounts, commission, allowances or payment in kind from contractors or suppliers.

 **Rule 3.506**
-A Designer or Developer who has a ﬁnancial interest in any suppliers who may beneﬁt from a recommendation made by the designer/developer in the course of a project will inform the client or employer of this fact in advance of the recommendation.
+A Designer or Developer who has a ﬁnancial interest in any suppliers who may beneﬁt from a recommendation made by the designer/developer in the course of a project shall inform the client or employer of this fact in advance of the recommendation.

 **Rule 3.507**
 A Designer or Developer who is asked to advise on the selection of designers/developers or consultant shall not base such advice on the receipt of payment from the designer, developer, or consultants recommended.